- Staying in Minnesota for the break? Check out our Summer and Winter Break page!

 Academic Integrity is taken very seriously at Macalester.
 Students are expected to maintain the highest standards of honesty; violations of academic integrity are serious offenses.
 Students found guilty of any form of academic dishonesty – including forgery, cheating, and plagiarism – are subject to disciplinary action.
 Standards of academic dishonesty may vary from each country, but students are expected to follow the U.S. standards and practices at Macalester.

-If you are thinking of taking a Leave of Absence (“semester off”), begin by talking with someone in the Office of Student Affairs about what you are thinking and they can assist you in navigating the process.
+If you are thinking of taking a Leave of Absence (“semester or year off”), begin by talking with someone in the Office of Student Affairs about what you are thinking and they can assist you in navigating the process.

 Special Regulations for International Students